 Widely published in journals and anthologies, Kayo has been invited to read his poetry across the UK and internationally.
 He's also an emcee, DJ and regularly collaborates with musicians as a lyricist.
 His first full-length poetry collection Kumukanda was published in June 2017 by Chatto & Windus.

-If you're feeling suitably inspired to start cutting, pasting, sketching and painting then peruse our sketchbooks and personalise your own here.
+If you're feeling suitably inspired to start cutting, pasting, sketching and painting then peruse our plain paper notebooks and personalise your own here.